 parameter in the googlePayButtonParams

-, we display it by default - above all fields of the Solidgate payment form.
+, Solidgate displays it above all fields of the Solidgate Payment Form by default.

-Please note that if you specify a non-existing container, we will not display the Google Pay button.
-In this case, we will return the following error to the console.
+Please note that if you specify a container that does not exist, the Google Pay button will not be displayed.
+In this case, Solidgate will return the error to the console.

 id =‘specified-container’